Indian lawmaker arrested over tweet criticising Modi

-GUWAHATI, India (AFP) - A state lawmaker in India was arrested for criticising Prime Minister Narendra Modi in a tweet, officials said Friday, raising concerns over freedom of speech in the world’s largest democracy.
+GUWAHATI (AFP) - A state lawmaker in India was arrested for criticising Prime Minister Narendra Modi in a tweet, officials said Friday, raising concerns over freedom of speech in the world s largest democracy.

 Some fringes of the Indian right wing revere Godse as a hero for killing the man they blame for the partition of India and Pakistan -- comments that Modi himself has criticised in the past.